 Adopting AR/VR tools in your industrial process is a sign of digital maturity.
-They help visualizing your product and/or your manufacturing process in a safe virtual environment.
+They help to visualize your product and/or your manufacturing process in a safe virtual environment.
 In a competitive business world where every downtime can lead to a revenue loss, and every product has to be tailored to the customer’s needs.
 See how reality technologies can help with your manufacturing?

 With a VR display software like TechViz, there are several use cases with Virtual reality that can benefit your business, such as:

-- Reviewing the design of a product, even complex or large-scale ones with collaboration in vr
+- Reviewing the design of a product, even complex or large-scale ones, with collaboration in VR

 - Training your workers to be ready for operation and productive in the shortest time possible

 - Simulating manufacturing process with VR simulation and 3D point clouds